 The Council will continue to provide a general level of advice to members of the public about the planning process without the need to pay a fee.
 For example, to explain what planning policies would apply to a proposal, how to submit a planning application, how the planning process works, and what issues would normally be taken into account when a planning application is decided.
-This advice will be given by the Council's duty planning officer who is available during office hours (Monday to Friday 08.45 to 17.00 hours) at the Council's Manby office or by telephone to answer general enquiries (contact details are set out below).
+This advice will be given by the Council's duty planning officer who is available during office hours (Monday to Thursday 08.45 to 17.00 hours and 08.45 to 16.45 on Friday) at the Council's Horncastle office or by telephone to answer general enquiries (contact details are set out below).